BYU Marriott MPA alumni are among the best in the world. We continue to be humbled by the many ways our alumni give back to the program.

 If your organization likes the work that you do, chances are that they would like to hire more BYU Marriott MPA students and alumni.
 We consider the hiring organization to be as important a stakeholder as our students.
 Creating a win-win outcome is our top priority.

-If your organization is looking to hire more MPAs, please email Tanya Harmon.
-Tanya will work directly with you to determine the best method for getting the word out and finding the best match.
+If your organization is looking to hire more MPAs, please email the MPA Career Director.
+They will work directly with you to determine the best method for getting the word out and finding the best match.
 Some of the current options include the following:

 - Arranging to have recruiters from your organization work with us.

 - Posting the position on the weekly Friday Forecast to promote to current students.

 - Posting the position on Handshake, BYU’s electronic job board.

 - Hosting someone from your organization to conduct an information session.

 - Connecting the recruiter with selected students recommended by Frank for consideration.

 - Posting the position to our exclusive LinkedIn group, particularly if the position is more suited to alumni.

 During the entire recruiting process, our services and facilities are available as needed to facilitate a stress-free and effective process.